 Razavi began studying jazz and playing in working rock bands as a teenager before attending the Berklee College of Music.
 There he studied jazz composition, commercial arranging, music production, and various guitar styles, while off campus he played in a hard-charging blues-rock band that would win a competition to record in a professional studio for the first time.
 After graduation he changed directions dramatically and devoted himself to the classical guitar for several years, but ultimately he returned to focus on jazz guitar and composition.
 His diverse background has led him to a number of musical settings including solo classical recitals, supporting roles with orchestras and concert choirs, musical theater, and backing up pop singers of different stripes.
 Today he is a working jazz artist/educator who has channelled these experiences into a unique voice as a player and composer.
 In addition to countless club dates, performance credits include the San Jose Jazz Festival, Bodhi Tree Concerts, South Bay Guitar Society, Sunnyvale Jazz and Beyond, Modesto Symphony Orchestra, San Jose Repertory Theater, and many others.

-Razavi's albums include a catalog of ambitious original compositions for classical guitar as well as jazz compositions for his quartet and nonet.
+Razavi's albums include a catalog of ambitious compositions for classical guitar as well as jazz compositions for his quartet and nonet.
 He has also written music for various classical/orchestral settings and has worked as a freelance arranger and producer.

-An avid educator, Razavi has been on the music faculty at De Anza College, West Valley College and Chabot College and teaches jazz ensembles and other courses at De Anza College.
-He has taught jazz guitar for Mission College, maintains a busy private teaching schedule, and has been a clinician as well as a participant in music education outreach programs in the Bay Area.
+An avid educator, Razavi is the jazz guitar instructor at West Valley College and Chabot College and teaches jazz ensembles and other courses at De Anza College.
+He has taught jazz guitar for Mission College, maintains a busy private teaching schedule, and has been a clinician and participant in music education outreach programs in the Bay Area.
 Razavi holds holds a M.A. in Jazz Studies from San Jose State University and a B.M. from the Berklee College of Music where he majored in Contemporary Writing and Production.